Our best practices on selecting Multiple Platforms for Rainforest Exploratory Testing

 Best Practices on Platform Selection

-Assess Scope of an Exploratory run against multiple platforms
+Assess the Scope of an Exploratory run against multiple platforms

 Select one type of Platform (either Desktop or Mobile) per run

 Rainforest desktop and mobile platforms will show up in the platform selection row for all bug-hunting Exploratory runs.
-As we note in our Mobile Exploratory FAQ, it is definitely possible to select a combination of desktop and mobile platforms for an Exploratory run.
+It is possible to select a combination of desktop and mobile platforms for an Exploratory run.

 iOS v.s.
 Android Mobile Web Exploratory runs